More about: 24 Best Things To Do in Rome

 While they were once a meeting place for artists, they are now a meeting place for tourists who visit Rome and stop to take in the beauty of this location.
 It takes its name from the seat of the Spanish embassy and is one of the liveliest places you will see walking around the centre of Rome.

-My personal advice is to book a tour of Rome's fountains and squares to get all the details.
+My personal advice is to book a tour of Rome's fountains and squares to get to know all the details.
 And if you visit on your own, don't just see the square from the bottom.
 Climb the steps and take in the views of Rome from above.
-And if you're thinking of exploring the city in depth and getting to know all its magical squares, take a look at this article on Top 10 squares in Rome.
+And if you're thinking of exploring the city in depth and getting to know all its magical squares, take a look at this article on Top 10 Squares in Rome.

 8. Stroll and walk across Piazza Navona